 Students may choose from a growing number of study abroad programs.
 INTB 470, International Area Studies, may include programs in Asia, Europe and other regions of the world.
-This course can replace BUSB 342 International Business, or BUSB 485 Capstone: Analysis and Integration in Business and Management or can serve as an elective course.
+This course can replace BUSB 342 International Business or can serve as an elective course.
 These programs are tailored to the schedules of working adults, concentrating the travel portion of the course over two weeks.